 Obtain Proof of Vaccination

-You should try to determine who owns the dog and ask the owner whether the dog is current on its rabies vaccination, and for any homeowners or renters insurance that may cover your medical expenses, lost income, and your trauma and pain and suffering.
+Try to determine who owns the dog and ask the owner whether the dog is current on its rabies vaccination.
+Also ask for information about any homeowner’s or renter’s insurance they have that may cover your medical expenses, lost income, and your trauma and pain and suffering.